ccoskrnl/ccoskrnl/README.md

     CCOS uses UEFI to bootstrap ccoskrnl.
 UEFI greatly facilitates OS Loader developing.
 Developer can directly call the interfaces provided by UEFI (Use C language instead of assembly).
 There is one thing to note here, that CCOS still needs ccldr (another binary executable file) to load ccoskrnl.
 It is a bit like "a second stage boot loader".
 But in fact, BOOTX64.efi just simply divides kernel space and searches for a suitable physical memory space for ccoskrnl image loading.
 Then ccldr will map kernel space into high address of virtual address space and set GDT(Global Descriptor Table, a significant structure for x86 architecture.)

-- **Multi-Processors**
+- **Multi-Cores**

-    Multi-processors support is an enormous challenge for me.
-I do not guarantee a good implementation of multi-processors system.
-For now, CCOS can correctly active other application processors.
-Not like other operating system demo, CCOS puts application processor initialization routine at a isolated binary file and load it into the first 1 MiB of physical memory and construct separately the page table for the memory space.
-Before of application processors running, CCOS will fix the citation of relative address of the binary program.
+    Multi-cores support is an enormous challenge for me.
+I do not guarantee a good implementation of multi-cores system.
+For now, CCOS can correctly active other application cores.
+Not like other operating system demo, CCOS puts application cores initialization routine at a isolated binary file and load it into the first 1 MiB of physical memory and construct separately the page table for the memory space.
+Before of application cores running, CCOS will fix the citation of relative address of the binary program.
 I have to admit, this is a foolish design.

 - **APIC**

     APIC(Advanced Programmable Interrupt Controller) is a critical component in modern computer system.
-It provides the possibility for multi-processors system and supports multilevel interrupt priority on the hardware level.
+It provides the possibility for multi-cores system and supports multilevel interrupt priority on the hardware level.
 Unfortunately, APIC is complicated.
 Since to fully understand APIC needs sound knowledge of computer system, I only implement the basic driver of APIC.

 - **TrueType**